MRtrix3/mrtrix3/docs/reference/commands/dwi2tensor.rst

 DW gradient table import options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-grad encoding** specify the diffusion-weighted gradient scheme used in the acquisition.
-The program will normally attempt to use the encoding stored in the image header.
+-  **-grad file** Provide the diffusion-weighted gradient scheme used in the acquisition in a text file.
 This should be supplied as a 4xN text file with each line is in the format [ X Y Z b ], where [ X Y Z ] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
+If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.

--  **-fslgrad bvecs bvals** specify the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format.
+-  **-fslgrad bvecs bvals** Provide the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format files.
+If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.

 -  **-bvalue_scaling mode** specifies whether the b-values should be scaled by the square of the corresponding DW gradient norm, as often required for multi-shell or DSI DW acquisition schemes.
 The default action can also be set in the MRtrix config file, under the BValueScaling entry.
 Valid choices are yes/no, true/false, 0/1 (default: true).